tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Indexing allows us to slice and dice our data so that we can get or set values for any of the cells in our table.

-Explain to students that for this demo, you will use a fictional customers dataset.
+Explain to students that for this demo, you will use a fictional customer dataset.
 The demo starts by loading the dataset into a Pandas DataFrame.

 ![Loading customers data](Images/load-customer-data.png)

 Continue the demo and highlight the following:

-* After loading the customers data into the DataFrame, we fetch the summary statistics of the numeric columns with the `describe` function.
+* After loading the customer's data into the DataFrame, we fetch the summary statistics of the numeric columns with the `describe` function.

 ![Fetching summary statistics from numerical columns](Images/customer-df-describe.png)